 “I lift up my eyes to the hills; from where is my help to come?”
 Psalm 121

 For the most part I’m a pretty sore loser.
-That’s not to say I’m not gracious about it, it’s just that I don’t like to lose.
-So what’s wrong with that, you ask, shouldn’t we all strive to win?
-Perhaps, except I hate to lose so much that too often I refuse to accept challenges at all when it appears the odds are stacked against me.
-If it doesn’t look as if I’ve got a good chance of winning I just don’t play.
+That’s not to say I am ungracious about it, it’s just that I don’t like losing.
+So, what’s wrong with that, you ask, shouldn’t we all strive to win?
+Of course we should, except in my case I dislike losing so much that sometimes I refuse to compete if it appears the odds are stacked against me.
+If it doesn’t look like I’ve got a fighting chance I just don’t play.

 Here’s the point.
-Sooner or later each and every one of us is going to be blindsided with some sort of overwhelming challenge anyway.
+Sooner or later each of us is going to be blindsided with some sort of overwhelming challenge.
 Disaster will strike, a crisis will emerge, and we will find ourselves face to face with Goliath – a giant twice our size.
-So why not instead pick a few insurmountable challenges of our own rather than waiting for fate to choose for us – things that matter, that make a difference, that make the world a better place for others as well as ourselves?
+So why not pick a few insurmountable challenges of our own rather than waiting for fate to choose for us – things that matter, that make a difference, that make the world a better place?
 Ask yourself these three questions.
 What are my dreams that seem out of reach?
 What passions do I keep locked away?
 What footprints do I want to leave behind from my walk on this earth?
 How you answer these questions will determine which insurmountable challenges are worth taking on.

-So then the question of courage arises, from where is it to come?
-The psalmist wrestled with the same thing.
+So, then the question of courage arises, from where is it to come?
+The psalmist wrestled with the same question.
 “I lift my eyes to the hills; from where is my help to come?” he asked.
 Then he answered his own question, “My help comes from the Lord, the maker of heaven and earth.”
-You’ll find your courage there, too.
-Believe it – and go for it!
+Our courage can be found there, too.
+Believe it – then get in the game!